rv-tools/nfer/README.md

 ## Applying a Specification

-The following Scala program illustrates how a specification is applied to a trace.
+The following Scala program (located in the diretory `src/test/Scala/test/test0`) illustrates how a specification is applied to a trace.
 We first import the nfer library.
 After an instance of the `Nfer` class has been created,